Understanding the lunar calendar

 Why?
 Because in astrology, the Moon is a star associated with emotions, fertility and the way we react to events.
 In this sense, the different phases of the Moon are said to influence not only our emotional states, but also our bodies and our sleep.
 The lunar cycle and astrology are intimately linked.

-There are many online sites for finding out your lunar sign, i.e. the astrological sign corresponding to the position of the Moon at the time of your birth.
-The astrological lunar calendar for the current year is also available online on several websites, allowing you to track which zodiac sign and constellation the Moon is in during the year.
+There are numerous online sites for finding out your lunar sign, i.e. the astrological sign corresponding to the position of the Moon at the time of your birth.
+The astrological lunar calendar for the current year is also available online on several websites, allowing you to track which zodiac sign and constellation the Moon is in throughout the year.

 Lunar calendar and menstrual cycle

-At this stage of the article, we had to bring up this subject, which is constantly making the headlines in certain magazines and astrology articles.
+At this point in the article, we had to mention this subject, which is constantly making the headlines in certain magazines and astrology articles.
 Yes, as you may have noticed, the lunar cycle and the menstrual cycle are surprisingly similar.
 While a woman's menstrual cycle lasts around 28 days, the lunar cycle lasts 29 days.

 Coincidence?
 Not according to lunology aficionados...
-However, despite countless articles claiming that the lunar cycle influences the menstrual cycle (and therefore menstruation, ovulation, the luteal phase and the follicular phase), scientific proof of such a link is conspicuously absent!
+However, despite countless articles claiming that the lunar cycle has an influence on the menstrual cycle (and therefore menstruation, ovulation, the luteal and follicular phases), scientific proof of such a link is conspicuously absent!
 It's even possible to predict a baby's the sex of a baby with the lunar calendar.

-What's important is to ask yourself, as a woman, about your own emotional states and how you cope with everyday events, which can vary enormously depending on your personality, your background and your individual situation.
+The important thing is to ask yourself, as a woman, about your own emotional states and the way you deal with everyday events, which can vary enormously depending on your personality, your background and your individual situation.

 Lunar calendar FAQ